jsmith-dev/SideBarGit/readme.md

 ### Installation

-Download or clone the contents of this repository to a folder named exactly as the package name into the Packages/ folder of ST.
+Download or clone the contents of this repository to a folder named exactly as the package name (i.e "SideBarGit") into the Packages/ folder of ST.

 Provides the following commands
 ------------------